The winter and holiday seasons are the perfect time to give students snowman writing prompts.

 While Santa, his reindeer, Christmas trees, presents, and even the Grinch receive much of the attention during this time of the year, what’s winter without the snowman?!

-Activate students’ creative juices using the following delightful snowman writing prompts.
+Activate students’ creative juices using the following writing prompts about snowmen.

-These fun snowman writing prompts promote critical thinking, imagination, and application of writing skills.
+These fun snowman writing prompts promote critical thinking, stretch the imagination, and encourage application of writing skills.

 What’s more, they reduce writer’s block!

-So pencil into your lesson plans this week a few of these fun snowman writing prompts.
+So pencil into your lesson plans this week a few of these delightful snowman writing prompts.

 Snowman Writing Prompts